 The biggest downside, apart from the ones listed above, is that once you leave, you will not be able to come and go whenever you like.
 Instead, courts will usually award the exclusive use of the property to the party who is remaining in the home.
 Additionally, the courts will very often award the home during the final division to the spouse who has lived there throughout the case, so long as they can afford it.
 Therefore, before you decide to leave, you should speak to an attorney about the merits and disadvantages of doing so.
 Of course, if living with your spouse in the same home is impossible and stressful for the children, it might be the best option for both parties if one parent decides to move out.

 Further, see Frequently Asked Questions About a Divorce in NJ - Part 1, Frequently Asked Questions About a Divorce in NJ - Part 2, Frequently Asked Questions About a Divorce in NJ - Part 4, and Frequently Asked Questions About a Divorce in NJ - Part 5.
-If you need clarification on what you can expect during a divorce in NJ, contact Peter Van Aulen for a free, initial consultation today at 201-845-7400.What Will Happen to my Health Insurance Coverage if I Get a Divorce in NJ?
+If you need clarification on what you can expect during a divorce in NJ, contact Peter Van Aulen for an initial consultation today at 201-845-7400.What Will Happen to my Health Insurance Coverage if I Get a Divorce in NJ?

 Non-spouses cannot be covered by health insurance plans received through an employer - no matter how friendly the spouses remain after the lawsuit.
 However, there are a few options to keep some coverage on the spouse when the marriage is dissolved.
 First, you can get coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA), get coverage through your own employer, if available, or purchase your own private plan.
 All of these are unfortunately going to be more expensive than a family plan, but you might be able to get some reimbursement or spousal support to help defray the costs of this - at least at first.What is COBRA?